FirelyTeam/firely-docs-firely-server/setting_up_firely_server/configuration/prevalidation.rst

 * Off: no validation is performed.
 * Core: the resource is validated against the core definition of the resourcetype.
-* Full: the resource is validated against the core definition of the resourcetype and against any profiles it its ``meta.profile`` element.
+* Full: the resource is validated against the core definition of the resourcetype and against any profiles in its ``meta.profile`` element.

 Allow for specific profiles
 ---------------------------